freshfrogs/freshfrogs.github.io/wiki/index.md

 - NFT staking refers to locking up non-fungible tokens on a platform or protocol in exchange for staking rewards and other benefits!
 Staking NFTs allows holders to earn an income from their collection while maintaining ownership!

-- Owner's can stake their Frogs to earn special tokens, rewards, particpate in raffles, and more!
+- Owner's can stake their Frogs to earn special tokens, rewards, participate in raffles, and more!

 ### What are the benefits from staking?